Get Going Guide (2026)

 Your First Day in Court

-The Preliminary Conference (PC) is your official entry into court supervision.
+The Preliminary Conference (PC) is your official entry into having the court supervise your case.
 It’s not a trial, it’s the judge saying: “You couldn’t settle privately, so now I’m going to keep you moving forward.”

 Timeline: The PC usually happens 2–4 months after filing, once the initial paperwork is in.